pietrocarbo/scala-ble/README.md

 + Copy to the cluster master node:
     + the application .jar with the command `gcloud compute scp <path/of/app.jar> <yourGCPusername>@spark-cluster-m:/home/<yourGCPusername> --zone europe-west3-a`
     + the graph dataset to operate on with the command `gcloud compute scp <path/of/graphfile.txt> <yourGCPusername>@spark-cluster-m:/home/<yourGCPusername> --zone europe-west3-a`
++ Upload the input graph file to HDFS:
+    + SSH into the master node (point 5. of the previous section) and run the command `hdfs dfs -put <graphfile.txt>`
 + Run the Spark application on the master node via YARN using one of the two following ways:
-        + SSH to the master node and run the command `spark-submit <app.jar> --appArguments`
+    + SSH into the master node (point 5. of the previous section) and run the command `spark-submit <app.jar> --appArguments`
     + Submit a Dataproc job:
         + via the GCP Web Console in the Dataproc Job [section](https://console.cloud.google.com/dataproc/jobs)
         + from the directory of your .jar `gcloud dataproc jobs submit spark --cluster spark-cluster --region europe-west3 --jar <app.jar> -- --appArguments`

 ## Monitor execution
 The status of the applications running on your cluster can be monitored using several web pages.